OskarKozaczka/ApiX-Kom/README.md

 2. Paste the connection string to your database in the configuration file
 3. Add `MultipleActiveResultSets=true` parameter to connection string

-GET /api/Meetings/All - Returns all meetings with registered participants
+GET /api/Meetings/All - Returns all meetings along with the registered participants

 GET /api/Meetings/{MeetingName} - Returns a single meeting with the given name along with the registered participants